 Our total assets reflect substantial intangible assets.
-At December 31, 2010, goodwill and identified intangibles, net, represented approximately 27.0% of total assets.
+At December 31, 2011, goodwill and identified intangibles, net, represented approximately 27.5% of total assets.
 Intangible assets consist of goodwill and other identified intangible assets associated with our acquisitions.
 On at least an annual basis, we assess whether there has been an impairment in the value of goodwill and other intangible assets with indefinite lives.
 If the carrying value of the tested asset exceeds its estimated fair value, impairment is deemed to have occurred.
 In this event, the amount is written down to fair value.
 Under current accounting rules, this would result in a charge to operating earnings.
 Any determination requiring the write-off of a significant portion of goodwill or unamortized identified intangible assets would negatively affect our results of operations and total capitalization, which could be material.
-At December 31, 2010, we tested our goodwill for impairment and determined that an impairment of approximately \$6.2 million existed for three of our reporting units.
+We concluded that the decrease in our market capitalization as of September 30, 2011 was a triggering event and accordingly we tested goodwill and indefinite-lived intangibles for impairment.
+Our tests indicated that five of our reporting units were impaired which resulted in an expense of \$9.4 million in the third quarter of 2011.
+At December 31, 2011, we tested our goodwill for impairment and determined we did not have an impairment.
+At December 31, 2010, we tested our goodwill for impairment and determined we for three of our reporting units.